The most well-loved and well-used beach in Pacifica!

 Western Snowy Plovers

-Seasonal fencing to protect the western snowy plover was installed north of the Crespi path entrance on the west side of the dunes at Pacifica State Beach Friday, August 15 as part of the plan to protect the threatened bird.
-The fencing will remain up until the plovers leave in mid-April and will be removed for the summer until mid-August.
+Seasonal fencing to protect the western snowy plover was installed north of the Crespi path entrance on the west side of the dunes at Pacifica State Beach in August of 2014 as part of the plan to protect the threatened bird.
+The fencing will remain up until the plovers leave in mid-April and will be removed for the summer until mid-August each year.

 In Pacifica, snowy plovers over-winter -- usually arriving mid-August and leaving sometime in March or April.
 During this time they fatten up on rich protein diet of kelp flies, beach hoppers, other insects and small invertebrates washed up on the beach, and occasionally in the back dunes.